the domain of generizon. organic waste.

 - over several years inside the landfill.

-The biogas (methane / GHG) amounts to between 500 M m3 and 750 M m3 / year.
-Very little, less than 5 – 10%, is captured today by degassing systems, only 1% is utilized in two gas engines in Fez and Oujda.
+The biogas (methane and CO2, GHG) emissions amount to between 400 M m3 and 700 M m3 / year.
+Very little, less than 5 – 10%, is captured today by degassing systems, and only 1% is utilized in two gas engines in Fez and Oujda (2018).

-You could say that today 99% of the gas is lost, goes into the sky, so the energy potential is lost; according to our calculations, this amounts to approximately 210 MW of electricity with potential 24/7 electricity production, annually 1.55 TWh covering the needs of 410,000 Moroccan households.
+You could say that today 99% of the gas is lost, and goes into the sky, so the energy potential is lost.
+According to our low calculations, this amounts to at least 70 MW of electric power with a potential 24/7 annual electricity production of 630 GWh covering the needs of 170,000 Moroccan households.

 wasted energy. means huge GHG emissions.

-Landfills in Morocco release greenhouse gas emissions of 7.3 million tonnes of CO2 equivalent each year.
+Landfills in Morocco release greenhouse gas emissions of at least 3 million tonnes of CO2 equivalent each year, some estimates point to a lot more.

-- seriously engage in landfill degassing technology, with a remuneration system by volume of gas captured, flared and maybe/better utilized in an electricity production.
+- seriously engage in landfill degassing technology, with a remuneration system by volume of gas captured, flared, and maybe/better utilized in electricity production.

 - redirect organic waste to anaerobic digestion facilities, encouraging 100% sustainable waste2energy solutions, like the one proposed by generizon.